-Children may be dropped off at 7:15 in the morning.
+Children may be dropped off as early as 7:20 a.m. in the morning.
 Teachers and the Safety Patrol are on duty at that time.
-(Before Care is available beginning at 7:00am in the cafeteria, only if special arrangements are made with the School Office.)
+(Before Care is available beginning at 7:00 a.m., only if special arrangements are made with the School Office.)
 Cars may pull up slowly to the crosswalk in front of the cafeteria.
-Those on duty will help students out of the car and make sure they get safely into the cafeteria where they sit at assigned tables.
-If parents choose to park and walk their child into the cafeteria, they are to cross at the crosswalk.
+Those on duty will help students out of the car and make sure they get safely into the school building.
 The crosswalk must be used at all times when crossing between the Conmy Center and the school.